 To visit a web app, you need to take a single step: enter the web app’s URL in the address bar.
 Another way is to go to Google, enter the website’s name, and click on a link.
 That’s it.
 Several seconds keep you away from the information, company, or service you search for.

-In a case with a mobile app, the installation process may take up to several minutes.
+In the case of a mobile app, the installation process may take up to several minutes.
 First, users need to go to the app store and find an app there.
 Then, they start the installation and wait for an app to be downloaded on a device.
 The app requires the device’s resources, a good Internet connection, and enough memory.
 App installation may become tedious and time-consuming if the connection is slow or the device’s memory is full.
 This is why many potential users avoid new apps.

 Multiple users – same version of a product

-While well-established companies can allocate resources to support app’s previous versions, startups may find it rather difficult.
+While well-established companies can allocate resources to support the app’s previous versions, startups may find it rather difficult.
 As soon as a new OS version rolls out, the development team may lack resources to support some of the older versions.
 Users of older OS versions notice that something went wrong, experience lags, bugs, or other issues, and delete an app.

 On a web app, there are no such problems.
-No matter how often the team updates the product, all users across all platforms can see the same result and can use the latest version.
+No matter how often the team updates the product, all users across all platforms can see the same result and can use the latest web based application’s version.
 It simplifies management and support: the team doesn’t have to worry about users unable to update an app.
 There’s no need to send personalized notifications or emails to remind users of upcoming updates.

 Multiple users – same functionality and design

 Native apps on Android and iOS may look and work differently.
 Different system requirements, different development approaches, and technologies, drop by drop, contribute to the vivid contrast of designs.
 Starting from minimum tap target size to lists, navigations, and CTAs, apps may look different.

 Switching from an Android to an iOS device or vice versa, mobile app users may experience inconvenience or notice some new screen elements.
 In the case of customized web applications, it is not going to happen.